Liverpool Roller Birds: Five Nations Roller Derby Championships

 First taking part in the British Championships in 2015, Liverpool Roller Birds competed in the Women T3 North division.
-In their first game they won against Sheffield Steel Roller Girls 218–77.
+In their first game they won against Sheffield Steel Roller Derby 218–77.
 Their winning streak continued against Granite City Roller Derby 284–111, and Dundee Roller Derby 152–115.
-The wind was somewhat taken from underneath the Birds' wings by Furness Firecrackers who beat them 165–126, but they went on to 131–259 against Halifax Bruising Banditas to round off the competition.
+The wind was somewhat taken from underneath the Birds' wings by the Furness Firecrackers who beat them 165–126, but they went on to 131–259 against Halifax Bruising Banditas to round off the competition.

 These results led to promotion for the 2016 competition to the Women Tier 2 North division.
-With promotion came greater challenges and Liverpool lost 234–120 to Hot Wheel Roller Derby, then lost their next game 189–123 to Cambridge Rollerbillies.
+With promotion came greater challenges and Liverpool lost 234–120 to Hot Wheel Roller Derby, then lost their next game 189–123 to the Cambridge Rollerbillies.
 They beat Belfast Roller Derby Banshees 232–70, lost 299–97 to Birmingham Blitz Dames.

 Changes to the Championships structure in saw Liverpool Roller Birds placed in the Women's T2 UKRDA National division.
 After an inauspicious start, losing 216–96 to the Manchester Roller Derby Checkerbroads, they went on to beat their next two opponents, seeing off Newcastle Roller Derby Whippin' Hinnies (B) 391–138, and Cambridge Rollerbillies 240–120.
-Liverpool suffered defeat at the skates of Rainy City Roller Derby Tender Hooligans (B) 193–111, but soared to a 178–136 win against Wirral Roller Derby Savage Lilies.
+Liverpool suffered defeat at the skates of Rainy City Roller Derby Tender Hooligans (B) 193–111, but soared to a 178–136 win against Wirral Roller Derby's Savage Lilies.

 In 2018, they moved up to the Women's T1 UKRDA Premier division.
 After an initial defeat by Central City Roller Derby 122–187, they won 274–112 against Glasgow Roller Derby, and 200–185 against London Rockin' Rollers.

 This strong performance saw them competing in the same division in 2019: Women's T1 Premier.
 This year they were undefeated, beating London Roller Derby's Batter C Power 305–120, Manchester Roller Derby's Checkerbroads 256–145, Sheffield Steel Roller Derby 316–96, Auld Reekie Roller Derby's All-Star Reserves 292–133, Rainy City Roller Derby's Revolution (B) 328–141, and going for a repeat with Manchester Roller Derby's Checkerbroads, beating them 128–239.

 The competition rebranded in 2021 from the "British Roller Derby Championships" to the Five Nations Roller Derby Championships.